myriagon/quantum_crc8/README.md

 ## Worked problems

-The folder `11a` contains a problem worked on Advantage_system1.1 in October 2020.
-For a summary, look at the file `11a/README.exp11a.txt`.
+The folders `11a` and `11m` contain problems worked on Advantage_system1.1 in October 2020.
+For summaries, look at the files `11a/README.exp11a.txt` and `11m/README.exp11m.txt`.

 Folders `1a`, `1b`, `1c`, `1d`, `1e`, `1f`, `2`, `3`, and `4` contain problems
 worked on an older, less capable 2000Q system.